dropbox/ttvc/README.md

   const location = useLocation();

   useEffect(() => {
-    // This event signals to ttvc that a new navigation has begun. window.dispatchEvent(new Event('locationchange'));
+    // Option 1: If you have access to the ttvc library, import it and
+    // call start().
+    start();

+    // Option 2: Dispatch a custom 'locationchange' event.
+TTVC subscribes to
+    // this and will call start() for you. window.dispatchEvent(new Event('locationchange'));
   }, [location]);